alephobjects/cura-build/README.md

   * You'll need to add the path to your NSIS folder to your system path.
 (You don't need to add NSIS/bin)
   * Be sure to include the Language files in the installation.
 * **PyQt 5.7.1**
-  * It will be installed when mingw32-make is run.
-  * There is no need to install it manually.
   * The pip PyQT 5.6 package is missing the needed qml files.
 PyQT 5.7.1 works.
 PyQT 5.8.2 is the latest pip package as of this writing
   * and future PyQt pip packages are not guaranteed to work with this project.
   * `pip install pyqt5==5.7.1`